fulvio999/jamesui/README.md

 Structure of this repository:
 - doc: documentation of the product
-- conf: a sample configuration file to place undef <tomcat-home>/conf folder
+- conf: a sample configuration file to place under  <tomcat-home>/conf folder where jamesui is deployed
 - jamesui: the source code

 **See pdf file under doc folder for technical guide (build,running,deploy, configuration)**